teuk/mediabot_v3/docs/PLUGIN_ARCHITECTURE.md

 MB749 retires the compatibility dispatch tables without changing that bridge: the plugin manager captures the previous registry handler when an eligible command is mounted and restores the exact entry on unload.
+MB750 makes that runtime boundary explainable through detached reports: an operator can inspect lifecycle, effective grants, mounted resources and the exact per-channel decision without receiving configuration values or mutating the plugin.

 Discovery reads manifests without loading entrypoints.
 Loading is explicit and leaves the package disabled.
 Enabling separately invokes `start`, while disable